Joy Ann Williams: Career

 Williams worked as a regulatory/research scientist at the Food and Drug Administration.
 In 2006, Williams’ interest in basic research brought her back to Hodes’ lab at National Institutes of Health (NIH) as a staff scientist.
 In latest work, Williams advanced the understanding of the biology of thymic development and the cross-talk between thymic epithelium and the developing T-cell repertoire.

 In her years at NIH, Williams taught courses through the Federation of American Societies for Experimental Biology and at the University of Maryland University College.

-Personal life
+Personal life and death

 Williams performed on piano, flute and accordion.
 After a 2010 piano concert at the National Institutes of Health Clinical Center, she was quoted in The Scientist: “Playing the piano focuses me” and “absorbs my mind in different ways than science.”
 Williams remained active in a variety of music activities, including teaching, accompanying other musicians and performing.
 Williams rode her bicycle to work on the Capital Crescent Trail.

-Williams died at the age of 55 of ovarian cancer on November 18, 2016 after a four year battle with the disease.
+Williams died from ovarian cancer on November 18, 2016, after a four-year battle with the disease.
+She was 55.
 Williams was survived by her husband, Todd R. Smyth, her parents Harrison Brownell Williams and Ann Peterson Williams, her sister Julie Arrighetti, her brother-in-law Craig Arrighetti and her nephew Nicholas Arrighetti.